mattermost/mattermost-handbook/operations/legal/contracts.md

 ## Who has authority to bind Mattermost to its contracts?

 Our [Approvals Matrix](https://docs.google.com/spreadsheets/d/1fDIMiO0uydB_1zCUxZ4sGfSnBJ0P_49zbeQGgTqbYPI/edit#gid=1731392656) and [Signing Authority](https://handbook.mattermost.com/operations/finance/purchasing/contracts-and-signing) policy address who within the company has the authority to bind the company and sign on behalf of the company.
+These are coded into Ironclad for your convenience.
 However, our internal policies may not always be available or apparent to individuals outside of Mattermost.
 Accordingly, there could be times when your actions could lead others to believe you have authority when you do not.
 For this reason it is important to clearly state when you do not have the authority to enter into agreements on behalf of the company with third parties.

-## How do we contract at Mattermost?
+## How do we Contract at Mattermost?

-All contracts, with the exception of People Ops contracts, are centralized through the [SpotDraft](https://app.spotdraft.com/) contract management system.
-If you do not have access to SpotDraft, you can contact [**IT**](https://helpdesk.mattermost.com/support/home) and request access.
+All contracts, with the exception of People Ops contracts, are centralized through the Ironclad contract management system.
+If you do not have access to Ironclad, you can contact [IT](https://helpdesk.mattermost.com/support/home) and request access, ask your manager to submit on your behalf, or reach out to Legal via email with the name of the agreement you need and legal will follow up with questions.

-Through SpotDraft you can:
+Through Ironclad you can:

-- Request a new contract template to be sent out to a third party.
+- Request a new contract template to be sent out to a third party
-- Request a third party's contract template be reviewed.
+- Request a third party's contract template be reviewed
+- Submit a Legal Ticket
-- Initiate the signing process of a contract.
+- Initiate the signing process of a contract
-- Upload fully executed contracts.
+- Upload executed contracts
-- Search for existing contracts.
+- Search for existing contracts

-Guidelines and step-by-step procedures for the above workflows can be found on the following pages in the Legal section of the Handbook.
-If you have any questions about the contracting process, feel free to reach out to [Legal](https://community.mattermost.com/private-core/channels/legal).
+Guidelines and procedures for many workflows can be found within this [Legal section](https://handbook.mattermost.com/operations/legal) of the Handbook.